 To rely on the help of God and of peers in accomplishing difficult goals

 The typical sophomore student at MAK is coming into a clearer understanding of personal identity and leadership capabilities.
-Each fall, sophomores go on a five-day trip to Taiwan’s rugged central mountain range with Outward Bound, an outdoor education company.
+During Impact Week, sophomores go on a five-day trip to Taiwan’s rugged central mountain range or challenging coastal areas with Outward Bound, an outdoor education company.
 The main purpose of this experience is to grow in courage as sophomores take on more significant leadership roles in high school.
-Students are asked to carry their own gear, to cook, and to spend a day leading their hiking groups.
-Reflection times on the mountain focus on leadership strengths and on establishing a clear purpose in life that will connect to current leadership opportunities in the MAK high school.
+Students are asked to carry their own gear, to cook, and to spend a day leading their hiking or rowing groups.
+Reflection times in the outdoors focus on leadership strengths and on establishing a clear purpose in life that will connect to current leadership opportunities in the MAK high school.

 - 11th Grade